Contributing

 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.

-3. The pull request should work for Python 3.7 and 3.8 for PyPy.
-Check https://travis-ci.org/seanpue/graphtransliterator/pull_requests and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.9 and above.
+Check the GitHub Actions continuous integration status to ensure that the tests pass for all supported Python versions.

 Tips